 - Parts of Speech – Students will apply various spelling conventions while learning the plural noun endings, possessive nouns with apostrophes, the “perfect” verb tense, subject and verb agreement, pronoun and antecedent agreement, the comparison of adjectives and adverbs, the use of double negatives, the placement and use of prepositional phrases, and the correct use of conjunctions to connect ideas.

 - Capitalization – Lessons encourage students to identify specific words that should be capitalized such as: proper nouns, proper adjectives, titles, first words, and direct quotes.

 - Punctuation – Students will use the rules of punctuation to place commas in a series, in quotations, in a formal letter, in compound sentences, with appositives, with introductory words and phrases, with end marks, with colons and semicolons, with apostrophes, and with quotation marks.

-The seventh grade math curriculum contains several chapters, printable worksheets and a number of quizzes.
-It constitutes a solid seventh grade math program correlated to state standards, which is important for many homeschool users.
-Non-homeschoolers use it as an 7th grade math tutoring program, for math test preparation, for math practice and for summer enrichment.
+The seventh grade math curriculum contains numerous math lessons, along with printable worksheets, quizzes and chapter tests.
+It constitutes a solid seventh grade math program correlated to state standards, which is important to many homeschooling users.
+Non homeschoolers use the program as an alternative to a 7th grade math tutor, for test preparation, extra practice, or summer enrichment.

-Seventh grade lessons are organized into several chapters that introduce and cover:
+Math lessons are organized into 15 chapters that introduce and cover:

 - Number Systems – This lesson teaches number theory in relation to using exponents and scientific notation.
 Students will learn how to express numbers using exponents and numbers greater than one using scientific notation in order to represent numbers in a variety of formats.